eddmann/cv/cv.md

 Interests
 ---------

-*   Writing about new languages and technologies
+*   Writing online about new languages and technologies
 *   Weekly development podcast ([Three Devs and a Maybe](http://threedevsandamaybe.com)) with a group of friends
 *   Photography
 *   Basketball